annahutch/singleCVfinemappingfromSuSiE/README.md

 # singleCVfinemappingfromSuSiE
 Code to perform single CV fine-mapping with corrected coverage adjustment for regions with evidence of a single CV from SuSiE.

-## 01_findsingleCVregions.R
+## 01_findregionstomallerfinemap.R

-(NOTE NEED TO AMEND THIS SCRIPT FOR HOW MANY SUSIE SETS THERE ARE)
+(NOTE NEED TO AMEND THIS SCRIPT FOR HOW MANY SUSIE SETS THERE ARE (i.e. cols set_1,...,set_3)

-Usage: Rscript 01_findsingleCVregions.R $file
+Usage: Rscript 01_findregionstomallerfinemap.R $file

 where $file is the SuSiE output table from Chris

-Output: finalFMres_$file.RDS
+Output: regions2corrcov_*.RDS

+where * is first 3 characters in $file

-which contains a list of genomic regions with evidence of a single CV from SuSiE
+This is a list of data.frames of GWAS results for the regions where the Maller fine-mapping approach with corrcoverage adjustment will be run (those regions with either (i) evidence of a single CV from SuSiE or (ii) significant p-values but missing imputed values so SuSiE could not be run).

 ## 02_singleCVfinemapping.R